RetnaTyas/Revolusi-Moneter-5.0/goat-meat-lifecycle.md

 1. **Minting MEAT**
    * Users send native currency to the MEAT contract.
 Its `receive()` function mints MEAT to the sender using the `DepositRate`, scaled per 1000 units (default `100`, i.e. 100 MEAT per 1000 native).
+   * The contract emits `MintedWithNative(user, nativeReceived, meatMinted)` recording who minted and how much native token was received.
 2. **Swapping**
    * MEAT can be swapped to GOAT and vice versa through the MEAT contract when `swapEnabled` is true.
 The fixed conversion constant `SwapRate` maintains proportional supply.
 3. **GoatNFTs**